GrenDrake/glulx-assemble/README.md

 ```

-## Building glulx-assemble

-glulx-assemble is written in standard C99; it should be possible to compile it with any compliant compiler.
-It is packaged using a simple makefile for building.
-There are no external dependencies.

 ## Source Files

-Source files are text files with the ".ga" extension.
-The assembler expects them to be encoded using UTF-8.
-Some sample source files can be found in the demos directory; [basic.ga] provides a "hello world" style example.
+Source files are text files encoded in UTF-8 with the ".ga" extension.
+Some sample source files are in the demos directory; [basic.ga] provides a "hello world" style example.
 As a special case, the filename can be given as "-" (without the quotes) to read the source file from stdin.

 A source file is a sequence of one-line statements that the assembler uses to create a glulx program file.
 Each line can begin with a label consisting of an identifier followed by a colon (`the_label_name:`).
 This is followed by the statement for that line.
 A source line may also contain a comment; comments begin with a semicolon (`;`) and continue until the end of the line.
 All of these elements are optional and a source-line may contain all, some, or none of them.
 An example of a source line containing all three elements is included below: